-Opportunity There is opportunity to undertake a targeted campaign of locals to promote local products and experiences, and increase awareness of Central Coast destinations and experiences for residents.
-Targeted campaigns should be considered for the over 55 market to visit midweek.
-This should consider product and triggers for visitation for this market including food, touring and passive nature-based experiences.
-Targeted social media campaigns and use of influencers should be considered for young Sydneysiders.
-This should consider both hinterland and coastal experiences.
-Investment in family friendly accommodation as well as experiences should be considered for the Central Coast.
-The family market requires larger self-contained accommodation and tourist parks to drive visitation.
-Targeted investment in these products will support family market visitation.
-In addition, there are hinterland attractions that would benefit from targeting the family market from across Sydney.
-Conference, meetings and exhibition facilities on the Central Coast combined with accommodation providers should consider ways to collaborate and target this market.
-The development of an online portal which shows all event venues in one location will support growth and awareness in the market.
-Packaging of attractions and products into the international wholesale market will support future international visitation.
-In addition, international experience seekers are motivated by social media and social media campaigns should also consider motivating content targeted to international markets.
-Promotion for Central Coast should focus on weekend
+Орро ortunity of local increas is opportunity to undertake a targeted campaign Is to promote local products and experiences, and a awareness of Central Coast destinations and ences for residents.
+55 mar and trig ed campaigns should be considered for the over ket to visit midweek.
+This should consider product ggers for visitation for this market including food, g and passive nature-based experiences. should ed social media campaigns and use of influencers be considered for young Sydneysiders. ould consider both hinterland and coastal ences. as expe Coast. accom Targete family r attract nent in family friendly accommodation as well eriences should be considered for the Central The family market requires larger self-contained modation and tourist parks to drive visitation. ed investment in these products will support market visitation.
+In addition, there are hinterland ions that would benefit from targeting the family from across Sydney.
+Centra should market shows a rence, meetings and exhibition facilities on the Il Coast combined with accommodation providers consider ways to collaborate and target this The development of an online portal which all event venues in one location will support a and awareness in the market. interna interna experie social r ying of attractions and products into the tional wholesale market will support future itional visitation.
+In addition, international ence seekers are motivated by social media and media campaigns should also consider motivating t targeted to international markets.